 Any student or staff member who develops COVID-19 symptoms while in school will:

--be immediately separated from others, in a designated room, until they are able to go home
+- Be immediately separated from others, in a designated room, until they can go home

 Gr.
 9 - Gr.
 12